uclahs-cds/package-moPepGen/docs/README.md

 ## MKDocs

-Documentations are written in markdown and converted to HTML by [MKDocs](https://www.mkdocs.org/)](https://www.mkdocs.org/). ß
+Documentations are written in markdown and converted to HTML by [MKDocs](https://www.mkdocs.org/).

 ## Adding Pages

 To add a new documentation page, first create a '.md' file under this directory.
 Next, go to the 'mkdocs.yml' file under the root directory of the repo, and add a key-value pair under `nav`, and after rendering, a link to the newly added page will show up in the navbar.